target/goalert/docs/development-setup.md

 Currently the dev user must be a superuser to enable `pgcrypto` with `CREATE EXTENSION`.

-#### Toolchain Requirements

-- For the first start, run `make regendb` to migrate and add test data into the DB (you can also scale the amount of random data with `SIZE` like `make regendb SIZE=10`).
-This includes adding an admin user `admin/admin123`.
-- To start GoAlert in development mode run `make start`.
-- To build the GoAlert binary run `make bin/goalert BUNDLE=1`.

-## Automated Browser Tests

 ### Cypress Tests

 To run automated browser tests, you can start Cypress in one of the following modes:

-- `make cy-wide` Widescreen format, in dev mode.
+- `make cy-wide` Start Cypress UI in widescreen format, dev mode.
-- `make cy-mobile` Mobile format, in dev mode.
+- `make cy-mobile` Start Cypress UI in mobile format, dev mode.
-- `make cy-wide-prod` Widescreen format, production build.
+- `make cy-wide-prod` Start Cypress UI in widescreen format, production build.
-- `make cy-mobile-prod` Mobile format, production build.
+- `make cy-mobile-prod` Start Cypress UI in mobile format, production build.
-- `make cy-wide-prod-run` Widescreen format, production build in headless mode.
+- `make cy-wide-prod-run` Run tests in headless mode, widescreen format, production build.
-- `make cy-mobile-prod-run` Mobile format, production build in headless mode.
+- `make cy-mobile-prod-run` Run tests in headless mode, mobile format, production build.

 The Cypress UI should start automatically.